-Kristen Butler enters her third season as head coach of the University of Toledo softball program.
+Kristen Butler enters her fourth season as head coach of the University of Toledo softball program.

-Last season, Butler coached Toledo to its first berth in the Mid-American Conference tournament since back-to-back appearances in 2012 and 2013.
-The 2016 Rockets finished the regular season on a 13-game winning streak, the longest unbeaten stretch since 1992 when UT recorded 13- and 14-game winning streaks.
-Toledo also finished last season with its first winning MAC record (12-11) since 1997 and its highest conference winning percentage (.522) since 1996.
+In 2016, Butler helped guide Rice to first-team All-MAC honors along with outfielder Jessica Lemieux earning second-team All-MAC accolades.
+As a team, Butler coached Toledo to its first berth in the MAC Tournament since back-to-back appearances in 2012 and 2013.
+The 2016 Rockets finished the regular season on a 13-game winning streak, the longest unbeaten stretch since 1992.
+Toledo also finished 2016 with its first winning MAC record (12-11) since 1997 and highest conference winning percentage (.522) since 1996.

-Prior to coming to Toledo, Butler spent two seasons as an assistant coach at Charleston Southern, focusing primarily on pitching and catching duties.
-In 2014, Charleston Southern went to the NCAA Regionals, and won the Big South Tournament.
+Prior to coming to Toledo, Butler spent two season as an assistant coach at Charleston Southern, focusing primarily on pitching and catching duties.
+In 2014, CSU went to the NCAA Regionals and won the Big South Tournament.
 One of her pitchers, Cheyenne Gandara, was named the MVP of the tournament.
-She joined the CSU coaching staff in September of 2012 after previously coaching at Mississippi Valley State and the Florida.
+She joined the CSU coaching staff in September of 2012 after previously coaching at Mississippi Valley and Florida.

-While at MVSU, Butler and the rest of the coaching staff were honored as the Southwestern Athletic Conference Coaching Staff of the Year after helping lead the Devilettes to a SWAC Championship and the NCAA Super Regionals.
+While at MVSU, Butler and the rest of the coaching staff was honored as the Southwestern Athletic Conference Coaching Staff of the Year, after helping lead the Devilettes to a SWAC Championship and a berth in the NCAA Super Regionals.

-A native of Orlando, FL, Butler was a four-year starter from 2003-06 at Florida where she played both catcher and third base.
-She earned Southeastern Conference Player of the Year following her senior campaign in which she set a new single-season home run record for the Gators.
+A native of Orlando, Fla., Butler was a four-year starter from 2003-06 at the University of Florida where she played both catcher and third base.
+She was named SEC Player of the Year in 2006 after setting a new single-season home run record for the Gators.
 She also was named to the CoSIDA Academic All-District team in 2006 en route to graduating cum laude with a degree in sport management.

-Butler was a National Fastpitch Coaches Association Scholar Athlete all four seasons at UF and was named to the SEC All-Tournament Team in her first season with the Gators.
+All four years at Florida, Butler was named a National Fastpitch Coaches Association Scholar-Athlete and was named to the SEC All-Tournament during her freshman campaign.

-Butler is currently working on her master of business administration and she and her husband, Marcus, are the parents of one son, Austin.
+Butler earned her master’s degree from the University of Toledo in Recreation and Leisure Administration during the summer of 2017.
+She and her husband, Marcus, are the parents of one son, Austin.